IBM/SCLPsolver/README-Mac.md

 2. Install OpenMP. `conda install -c conda-forge openmp`
 3. If you want to run the Design of Experiments, and you have CPlex installed, install the CLEX installer PIP installer `pip install -r doe/cplex_integration/cplex_requirements.txt`.
 Note: as of this writing, you cannot use *conda install* for the *doopl* package on Mac.

+## 6. Install XCode command line tools

+1. `xcode-select --install`

 ## 7. Compile cython files

+_Note: there is now a script for Mac that compiles and runs all of the below steps._

+0. `./cythonize.sh`

+Or do it manually:

 1. `cd subroutines/equation_tools`
 2. `python setup.py build_ext --inplace`